igordinuzzi/newsfeed/README.md

 # News Feed Web Application

 This README provides detailed information about the News Feed web application.
 The application offers a dynamic experience to explore various RSS news feeds, with features like a dark/light mode switch, language filters, weather updates, and social media sharing.
+[Live page](https://igordinuzzi.github.io/newsfeed/)

 ## Table of Contents
 - [Introduction](#introduction)